Asbestos Roof Encapsulation for Commercial Buildings

 Material type and condition before any recommendation

-Fragility, access safety and legal handling requirements
+Fragility, safe access and legal handling requirements

 Leaks, fixings, laps and damaged sheets